shahadelshehaby/conference-registration-system/README.md

 - Faculty must hand-fill and deliver a Word document through multiple departments.
 - There is no automated notification system; approvers are unaware of pending requests without manual follow-up.
 - No central visibility: senior management cannot see live status of applications, budget consumption, or approval bottlenecks.
-- Post-conference compliance (returning proceedings, library copies) is tracked informally with no reminder system.
+- Post-conference compliance (LinkedIn visibility post) is tracked informally with no reminder system.
 - PRF documents must be separately prepared and manually routed through a second approval chain, duplicating effort.
 - Historic data is locked in disconnected Excel files, making trend analysis and reporting manual and inconsistent.